CSL-KU/detmem/README.md

  cd parsing_scripts
  ./gen-fig-all
  ```
 The figures will be saved in 'detmem/results/figs'.

-You can also generate the figures for each run separately by executing the scripts 'gen-fig8.sh', 'gen-fig9.sh', or 'gen-fig10a.sh'.
+Alternatively, you can generate the figures for each run separately by executing the scripts 'gen-fig8.sh', 'gen-fig9.sh', or 'gen-fig10a.sh'.